Theresa-Nguyen/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 - RHEL 7.7 Virtual Machine
 - Virtual Network
-- JBoss EAP 7.2 setup on the RHEL VM
+- JBoss EAP 7.2 setup on a RHEL VM
 - Sample Java application named **JBoss-EAP on Azure** deployed on JBoss EAP 7.2

 Following is the Architecture: